Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Introduction

 \section{Introduction}

 Additive manufacturing (AM), commonly known as 3D printing, has democratized digital fabrication by enabling the direct conversion of virtual designs into physical co mponents through layer-by-layer material deposition \cite{yadroitsev2021fundamentals}.
-Unlike traditional subtractive methods that shape parts by removing material from solid stock, AM fabricates structures additively, achieving intricate geometries often unattainable through conventional techniques \cite{faludi2015comparing}.
+Unlike traditional subtractive methods that shape parts by removing material from solid stock, AM fabricates structures additively, achieving intricate geometries often unattainable through conventional techniques \cite{faludi2015comparing, bacciaglia2024voxel, zhuang2023nurbs, elber2023vrepreview}, including topology-optimized components and lightweight lattice structures.
 This approach maximizes material efficiency while accelerating the design-to-production cycle, enabling rapid prototyping and the fabrication of complex, customized components \cite{jin2020machine}.
 These advantages have driven widespread AM adoption across diverse application domains over the past decade, including healthcare \cite{buj2021use, giannatsis2009additive, amaya-rivas2024future}, medical devices \cite{da2021comprehensive, haghiashtiani20203d}, aerospace \cite{najmon2019review}, and numerous other industries \cite{lacroix2023utilizing, stano2021additive, o2014advances}.

 Among various AM techniques, Material Extrusion (MEX) has emerged as the most widely adopted process due to its low equipment cost, operational simplicity, and compatibility with diverse thermoplastic materials \cite{sapkota2024fdmflex, gibson2021additive}.
 MEX operates by extruding heated thermoplastic filament through a nozzle, depositing material layer-by-layer to construct parts from the bottom up.
 This accessibility has catalyzed the growth of open-source initiatives such as RepRap \cite{sells2010reprap, jones2011reprap} which have democratized 3D printing technology by enabling individuals, small businesses \cite{laplume2016open}, and research laboratories \cite{pearce2012building, pearce2013open} to develop and customize hardware, significantly expanding both the applications and reach of additive manufacturing \cite{staribratov2024steamedu}.